 Savers who park their emergency fund money in a bank or credit union, or purchase money market funds and Certificates of Deposit (CDs), may well see a nominal bump in their yield.

 “The silver lining is that higher interest rates means more interest paid in savings, Certificates of Deposit and money markets,” said Golden.
-“If you have a CD now that rate is fixed until maturity, but if you are considering buying a new one maybe wait until the next interest rate hike to get the higher yield.”
+(Related: Setting savings goals)

-With average savings accounts paying less than 1 percent, however, don’t expect a single interest rate hike (or three) to make you rich over night, he said.
-(Learn more: The value of a sound financial strategy)
+With average savings accounts paying less than 1 percent, however, don’t expect a single interest rate hike (or nine) to make you rich over night, he said.

 Be aware, too, that banks may also not raise their yield on savings accounts immediately after a Federal Reserve rate hike, or at all, said Golden.